PsuAstro528/Fall2023/tips/labs/testing.md

 cd REPO_DIR
 julia --project -e 'using Pkg; Pkg.instantiate(); Pkg.activate("test"); Pkg.instantiate(); '
 ```
 - Make sure all all the packages need to run the notebook you want to test are installed.
+For example, for a notebook named `ex1.jl`, you would do
 ```shell
 cd REPO_DIR
 julia -e 'using Pkg, Pluto; Pluto.activate_notebook_environment("ex1.jl"); Pkg.instantiate(); '